kevinsmithwebdev-zz/react-lectorem/README.md

           "start": 17.57,
           "end": 19.319,
           "text": "Ding, dang, dong.",
-          "explanation": "An onomonapia for bells, like our \"ding dong\"."
+          "explanation": "An onomatopoeia for bells ringing, like our \"ding dong\"."
         },
         {
           "start": 19.784,
           "end": 21.632,
           "text": "Ding, dang, dong.",
-          "explanation": "An onomonapia for bells, like our \"ding dong\"."
+          "explanation": "An onomatopoeia for bells ringing, like our \"ding dong\"."
         }
       ]
     }